Section 3.3 Double-Angle and Half-Angle Formulas

 Solution.

 Note: We obtained the same result for as we did in Example 3.3.9.
-In this example, we did not have to determine if was positive or negative, however, we do need to know the values of both and
+In this example, we did not have to determine whether was positive or negative, however, we need to know the values of both and

 Exercises 3.3.4 Exercises